10 min read

 Our favorite balance exercises are Yoga and Tai Chi because they combine aspects of meditation, deep breathing, and balance training.

-Best yet, you can take a quick Yoga break a few times a day or get together with a few people at the park.
+Best yet, you can take a quick Yoga break a few times a day or get together with a few people at the park and make it a group activity.
 There are so many possibilities!

 Safety Considerations